 Why might a life insurance claim be denied?

-According to a spokesperson for the American Council for Life Insurers (ACLI), less than 0.5% of life insurance claims were disputed at the end of 2019.
+According to the American Council for Life Insurers, less than 0.2% of life insurance claims were delayed or denied at the end of 2021.
 Although it is not common for claims to be denied, there’s a variety of reasons why your death claim might be rejected.